mskkai/ProblemSolving/README.md

 1) Clone the repository
 2) Execute the command "npm install" in terminal to install types modules
 3) Compile the ts files to create js files(already created in repository) using command "tsc filename.ts"
-4) Execute the js file using command "node filename.js"
+4) Execute the js file using command "node {filename}.js"

-LIST OF PROBLEMS SOLVED:

-#Problem_1 - Binary Gap
+5) For most of the problems retrieving inputs and displaying the outputs are excluded, rather the method with logic alone has been added